 Before figuring out how to draw a butterfly let’s learn just a little about these beautiful flying insects.

 Like all insects, they have a segmented exoskeleton, three-part body (head, thorax, and abdomen), three pairs of jointed legs, and compound eyes.
 They also have two antennae and two pairs of scaly wings.
-The wings of butterflies are the most beautiful part of their bodies that most of the people would like to draw and color.
+The wings of butterflies are the most beautiful part of their bodies that most people would like to draw and color.

 As we have mentioned before, a butterfly’s most dramatic and beautiful anatomical features are its wings.
 The wings are made of an extremely thin, semi-transparent material called chitin stretched between vein-like structures.